Justice for Children Suffering Abuse at Military Schools

 If your child was abused at military school, the knowledgeable attorneys with DRZ Law can help you understand your rights and explore options for compensation.

-Our firm represents military school abuse victims in Kansas City, as well as Missouri, Kansas, and across the U.S. Contact us today to schedule an appointment for a free initial consultation to discuss your case with a member of our legal team.
+Our firm as represented numerous victims of physical and sexual abuse at military schools in Kansas, Missouri, and across the United States.
+We understand that your trust and faith in these schools has been shaken and you want answers.
+Contact us today to schedule an appointment for a free initial consultation to discuss your case with a member of our legal team.